-“Go down to the potter’s house, and there I will give you my message.”
-So I went down to the potter’s house, and I saw him working at the wheel.
-But the pot he was shaping from the clay was marred in his hands; so the potter formed it into another pot, shaping it as seemed best to him.
+“Arise, and go down to the potter’s house, and there I will let you hear my words.”
+So I went down to the potter’s house, and there he was working at his wheel.
+And the vessel he was making of clay was spoiled in the potter’s hand, and he reworked it into another vessel, as it seemed good to the potter to do.

-Then the word of the Lord came to me.
-He said, “Can I not do with you, Israel, as this potter does?” declares the Lord.
-“Like clay in the hand of the potter, so are you in my hand, Israel.”
+Then the word of the Lord came to me: “O house of Israel, can I not do with you as this potter has done? declares the Lord.
+Behold, like the clay in the potter’s hand, so are you in my hand, O house of Israel”.
+ESV

 The Potter and the Clay

 You are a beautiful piece of art formed by the hands of God Himself.
-And like silver, you are refined in the fires of your life.
+And like silver, you are refined!
 Like clay you are molded in God’s hands and put through the fire to become His masterpiece.

 You are a gift that God has handcrafted.
 So never despise the fires you go through because it is those fires that mold you and shape you.
 Don’t worry about YOUR capabilities but focus on HIS.

-“Can I not do with you, Israel, as this potter does?” declares the LORD.
-“Like clay in the hand of the potter, so are you in my hand, Israel.”
-Jeremiah 18:6
+“O house of Israel, can I not do with you as this potter has done? declares the Lord.
+Behold, like the clay in the potter’s hand, so are you in my hand, O house of Israel” Jeremiah 18:6

 Some other posts like The Refining Fire that you might enjoy: